MicrosoftDocs/azure-docs/articles/cognitive-services/text-analytics/tutorials/tutorial-power-bi-key-phrases.md

 Microsoft Power BI Desktop is a free application that lets you connect to, transform, and visualize your data.
 The Text Analytics service, part of Microsoft Azure Cognitive Services, provides natural language processing.
 Given raw unstructured text, it can extract the most important phrases, analyze sentiment, and identify well-known entities such as brands.
 Together, these tools can help you quickly see what your customers are talking about and how they feel about it.

-In this tutorial, you will learn how to integrate Power BI Desktop and the Text Analytics Key Phrases API to extract the most important phrases from customer feedback using a custom Power Query function.
+In this tutorial, you'll learn how to integrate Power BI Desktop and the Text Analytics Key Phrases API to extract the most important phrases from customer feedback using a custom Power Query function.
 We also show how to create a word cloud from these phrases.

 ## Prerequisites
 <a name="Prerequisites"></a>

 - Microsoft Power BI Desktop.
 [Download at no charge](https://powerbi.microsoft.com/get-started/).
 - A Microsoft Azure account.
 [Start a free trial](https://azure.microsoft.com/free/) or [sign in](https://portal.azure.com/).
 - A Cognitive Services API account with the Text Analytics API.
-If you do not have one, you can [sign up](../../cognitive-services-apis-create-account.md) and use the free tier for 5,000 transactions/month (see [pricing details](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/) to complete this tutorial.
+If you don't have one, you can [sign up](../../cognitive-services-apis-create-account.md) and use the free tier for 5,000 transactions/month (see [pricing details](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/text-analytics/) to complete this tutorial.
 - The [Text Analytics access key](../how-tos/text-analytics-how-to-access-key.md) that was generated for you during sign-up.
 - Customer comments.
 You can use [our example data](https://aka.ms/cogsvc/ta) or your own data.
-This tutorial assumes you are using our example data.
+This tutorial assumes you're using our example data.

 ## Loading customer data
 <a name="LoadingData"></a>